Talking with Children about Violence

 Be Prepared for an Emergency

-It is very important that you ensure that your child’s emergency contact information is accurate in _____.
-This information may be updated by a child's parent or guardian at any time in Campus Parent.
-Check my emergency contact preferences
+It is very important that you ensure that your child’s emergency contact information is accurate in PowerSchool.
+This information may be updated by a child's parent or guardian at any time in PowerSchool.
+How to update my emergency contact preferences.

 In Case of School Emergency